kwea123/MINER_pl/README.md

 # :warning: Main differences w.r.t. the original paper before continue:
 *  In the pseudo code on page 8, where the author states **Weight sharing for images**, it means finer level networks are initialized with coarser level network weights.
 However, I did not find the correct way to implement this.
 Therefore, I initialize the network weights from scratch for all levels.
 *  The paper says it uses sinusoidal activation (does he mean SIREN?
 I don't know), but I use gaussian activation (in hidden layers) with trainable parameters (per block) like my experiments in [the other repo](https://github.com/kwea123/Coordinate-MLPs).
 In finer levels where the model predicts laplacian pyramids, I use sinusoidal activation `x |-> sin(ax)` with trainable parameters `a` (per block) as output layer (btw, this performs *significantly* better than simple `tanh`).
 Moreover, I precompute the maximum amplitude for laplacian residuals, and use it to scale the output, and I find it to be better than without scaling.
+*  I experimented with a common trick in coordinate mlp: *(positional encoding)[https://github.com/tancik/fourier-feature-networks]* and find that using it can increase training time/accuracy with the same number of parameters (by reducing 1 layer).
+This can be turned on/off by specifying the argument `--use_pe`.
+The optimal number of frequencies depends on the patch size, the larger patch sizes, the more number of frequencies you need and vice versa.
 *  Some difference in the hyperparameters: the default learning rate is `3e-2` instead of `5e-4`.
 Optimizer is `RAdam` instead of `Adam`.
 Block pruning happens when the loss is lower than `1e-4` (i.e. when PSNR>=40) rather than `2e-7`.
 Feel free to adjust these hyperparameters, but I find them to be optimal for a `patch_wh` around `(32, 32)`.
 Larger or smaller patch sizes might need parameter tuning.

 # :computer: Installation